 Peg and Cat are enjoying a picnic lunch on the farm, until it is interrupted by chaos; the chickens have escaped the coop!
 Help them solve mathematical problems in order to restore the peace.

-Buy it: The Chicken Problem on Amazon
+Buy it: The Chicken Problem at Amazon

 57. Problem-Solving Ninja by Mary Nhin

-Buy it: Problem-Solving Ninja on Amazon
+Buy it: Problem-Solving Ninja at Amazon

-58. The Best of Times: Math Strategies that Multiply by Greg Tang
+58. The Best of Times: Math Strategies That Multiply by Greg Tang